servicemeshinterface/smi-spec/traffic-access-control.md

 labels in the current namespace.
 This is either directly with `matchLabels` or as an expression with `matchExpressions`.

-Rules are [traffic specs](traffic-specs.md) that define what traffic for specific protocols would look like.
+Specs are [traffic specs](traffic-specs.md) that define what traffic for specific protocols would look like.
 The kind can be different depending on what traffic a target is serving.
 In the following examples, `HTTPRouteGroup` is used for applications serving HTTP based traffic.